Whizfactor/Wisdom-Ubaka/README.md

 *This project was created for educational and learning purposes.
 JSONPlaceholder is a mock API, and this project is not intended for production use.*
 ```

-Make sure to include a `LICENSE` file in your project directory that contains the text of the GNU General Public License v3.0, as required by the license terms.
-Adjust the instructions and content as needed to match your project and StackBlitz environment.